Ola-Daniel/CalculatorLibrary/README.md

-A simple python program to learn Continuous Integration with CircleCI
+A simple Python program to learn Continuous Integration with CircleCI